JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_the_Node_Query_System.md

 ![Creating the tutorial_scene](images/getting_started_bt_4.png)<br>

 This will be our *main scene* and we will *instantiate* the AI entities in to this scene.
-The AI entity itself will be a separate AnimatedSprite2D scene with a behaviour tree.
+The AI entity itself will be a separate AnimatedSprite2D scene that will be steered by a NQS query.

 2. Create a new AnimatedSprite2D-based scene and name it as **ai_entity**.